Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Bayesian model evaluation: goodness-of-fit and predictive criteria

-As discussed in \cite{vehtariBayesR2}, there are two main approaches for defining the modeled residual variance in the Bayesian $R^2$.
+where $y_n^{\text{pred},s} = \operatorname{E}(y_n \mid X_n, \theta^s)$ denotes the predictive mean for draw $s$, and $\mathrm{var}_{res}^s$ is the corresponding residual variance for that draw.
+As discussed in Vehtari et al. \cite{vehtariBayesR2}, there are two main approaches for defining the modeled residual variance in the Bayesian $R^2$.
 The first is the \emph{residual-based} approach, which uses draws from the residual distribution and computes

-where $e_n^s = y_n - y_n^{pred,s}$.
+where $e_n^s = y_n - y_n^{\text{pred},s}$.

 The second is the \emph{model-based} approach, which relies on draws from the modeled residual variances.
 For example, in linear regression,

 while in logistic regression,